mostofashakib/KurT---Website/readme.md

-# Mostofa Adib Shakib First-E-Porfolio
+# Mostofa Adib Shakib E-Porfolio

 A web application for Mostofa Adib Shakib to showcase his story as well as a platform for him to blog.